 - Place a small mouth jar lid onto the liquid and press down until it is submerged.
 Screw the cover on the jar and let sit on the counter.
 Check it every day to make sure the small lid is keeping the cabbage covered with liquid.
 Sometimes the water continues to seep out of the cabbage and the jar may actually overflow.
 So you may want to put the jar on a plate or in a pan to catch overflowing brine.
 After a few days, taste the cabbage.
 It only takes a few days to turn tangy.
 You can leave it out for 1 to 3 weeks.
 Skim off any scum you see but don’t worry about it.
 When it tastes good to you, transfer the jar to the refrigerator and enjoy.

-You can experiment and add other ingredients like apple, ginger, carrots, green cabbage, caraway seeds, etc.
+You can experiment and flavor your kraut with other ingredients like apple, ginger, carrots, curry, caraway seeds, dill, etc.